evolvedbinary/hsg-project-wiki/Setup.md

   - A dialog box will open showing eXist's configuration properties.
 Select "Save."
 When prompted to create the data directory or confirm the location of the data directory, select "OK."
   - The eXist splash screen will appear as eXist completes its startup routine.
   - Once the eXist splash screen disappears, click the eXist menu bar icon and select "Quit", and right click on eXist's dock icon and select "Quit".
-- Next, open oXygen.
+- Return to oXygen.
-  - From the External Tools toolbar menu (i.e., the green triangle icon), select "Fetch updates for all repositories".
+  - From the External Tools toolbar menu, under `= Setup and maintenance =`, select
-  - Quit and restart oXygen.
-  - Then, from the External Tools toolbar menu, run these commands:
-    - `Wipe eXist Data` (confirm "yes" when asked)
-    - Under `= Setup and maintenance =`:
     - `1.
 Clone all repositories`
     - `2.
 Apply Mac settings to hsg-project`
     - `3.
 Apply hsg-project settings to eXist`
 - If you use eXist to preview website content, then proceed to [Starting eXist](#starting-exist) and then perform the steps under [Deploying all repositories to eXist](#deploying-all-repositories-to-exist).
 Otherwise, you're all set with the latest version of all of our software.
+- **Note:** Until hsg is updated to eXist 5, you can only use Transmit to publish to the website instead of oXygen's "Upload current file to history.state.gov" command (the command will return an error).
+See "Connecting to hsg with Transmit" below.

 ## Installing dependencies